btjanaka/moves/README.md

 The following errors may occur when using MOVES.

+__Slack may give a timeout error for MOVES.
+This happens becaues the MOVES server may be inactive (It runs on a free account on Heroku, which puts the server to sleep after 30 minutes of inactivity).
+If this occurs, wait a few seconds and try it again.__

 If the file is a Slack file link, MOVES will check the following:
 * The file is one of the supported molecule file types
 * The file is on the correct Slack (i.e. MOVES can access it)